A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Monte Carlo Experiments

 \section{Monte Carlo Experiments}

 We now present two simulation studies to illustrate the performance of our algorithm.
-We use the canonical bus engine replacement problem introduced by \cite{Rust_1987} as the setting for our experiments.
-Rust's framework has been widely used as a benchmark to compare the performance of newly proposed estimators/algorithms for single-agent dynamic discrete choice models \citep{Hotz_etal_1994, Aguirregabiria_Mira_2002, Arcidiacono_Miller_2011, Semenova_2018}.
-We start by describing the original bus engine replacement problem and our high-dimensional extension of it in \S\ref{ssec:bus_engine}.
-In our first set of experiments in $\S$\ref{ssec:sim1}, we document the extent to which our algorithm is able to recover parameters of interest and compare its performance to a benchmark case where the high-dimensional state variables are ignored.
-In the second set of experiments in $\S$\ref{ssec:sim2}, we examine the importance of optimizing of the key hyperparameter, $\lambda_{rel}$.
+In the first simulation study, we use the canonical bus engine replacement problem introduced by \cite{Rust_1987} as the setting for our experiments.
+Rust's framework has been widely used as a benchmark to compare the performance of newly proposed estimators/algorithms for single-agent dynamic discrete choice models \citep{Hotz_etal_1994, Aguirregabiria_Mira_2002, Arcidiacono_Miller_2011}.
+In the second simulation study, we use the durable good purchase problem as our setting \citep{Song_Chintagunta_2003, Nair_2007}.
+Durable goods adoption is a well-studied and important problem in marketing; as such, it is a good setting to explore the practical applicability of our approach.